Resources By Topic

 - Evaluate the effectiveness of prescribing nature with regard to behavioral and attitudinal changes in both health providers and patients

-DC Park Finder is an online search tool that enables users to quickly find a nearby park using only a zip code.
-The Park Finder’s search results deliver the names and addresses of all DC parks located within a radius of up to 5 miles.
+- Park Rx America Park Finder is an online search tool that enables users to quickly find a nearby park using only a zip code.
+The Park Finder’s search results deliver the names and addresses of all parks located within a given radius.

 - Pediatric Environmental Health Specialty Units (PEHSU)